txpipe-shop/sundae-swap/src/audit.typ

 === Oracles

+==== Operation "create oracle"

+Oracle creation is embedded in scoop operation by processing a previously created Record order.
+So, unlike the other operations described, this one is "contained" within the scoop operation.

+From the scoop operation POV: for each Record order input there's an oracle script output uniquely identified by an oracle token (NFT) minted in this same transaction.
+The oracle datum contains a snapshot of the state of the pool output i.e. quantities of both tokens of the pair and of circulating LP.

 ==== Operation "close oracle"

-This transaction allows to close an oracle on behalf of its owner by enforcing the burning of its NFT, which is a must since people will be relying on the oracle token to authenticate the actual pool values.
+This transaction allows to close an oracle on behalf of its owner by enforcing the burning of the oracle token, which is a must since people will be relying on the oracle token to authenticate the actual pool values.

 #figure(
   image("img/close_oracle.png", width: 50%),